Polfe94/sperm_move/README.md

 These scripts return a t-SNE object (or a list of them, if multiple perplexities are used) that can be further explored by bigMap package, both for additional analysis and visualization.

+#### UMAP computation
+As an alternative, the 2D embedding can be computed using UMAP.
+Similarly to the previous point, run umap.py using the corresponding data (Xw.csv), and with the resulting embedding, run umap.R to convert the umap object to one compatible with the bigMap package.

 ### (III) Bayesian modelling
-After a t-SNE object has been computed (see above), this embedding can be used in models.R.
+After a t-SNE (or UMAP) object has been computed (see above), this embedding can be used in models.R.
 Briefly, this script computes the proportion of sperm of each boar in the landscape's clusters, and uses this data to produce several models.
 The models are compared by means of leave-one-out crossvalidation in the script, and some basic visualization is provided in the script.

+### Plotting the results
+Some basic plots to explore the (t-SNE or UMAP) landscape can be found in landscape_plots.R, that shows how the basic functionality of bigMap package works.
+In models.R, there is also some visualization regarding to the models' coefficients and predictions.

 ### Troubleshooting
 If any problem arises, please submit a new issue.